-- Section 1 contains specific information for the plan including the development of the current and projected employer contributions, and - Section 2 contains the Risk Pool Actuarial Valuation appropriate to the plan as of June 30, 2020.
+- Section 1 contains specific information for the plan including the development of the current and projected employer contributions, and - Section 2 contains the Risk Pool Actuarial Valuation appropriate to the plan as of June 30, 2021.

-Section 2 can be found on the CalPERS website (calpers.ca.gov).
+Section 2 can be found on the CalPERS website (www.calpers.ca.gov).
 From the home page, go to "Forms & Publications" and select "View All".
-In the search box, enter "Risk Pool" and from the results list download the Miscellaneous Risk Pool Actuarial Valuation Report for June 30, 2020.
+In the search box, enter "Risk Pool" and from the results list download the Miscellaneous Risk Pool Actuarial Valuation Report for June 30, 2021.

-Your June 30, 2020 actuarial valuation report contains important actuarial information about your pension plan at CalPERS.
-Your assigned CalPERS staff actuary, whose signature appears in the Actuarial Certification section on page 1, is available to discuss the report with you.
+Your June 30, 2021 actuarial valuation report contains important actuarial information about your pension plan at CalPERS.
+The plan actuary whose signature is in the Actuarial Certification is available to discuss.

 Actuarial valuations are based on assumptions regarding future plan experience including investment return and payroll growth, eligibility for the types of benefits provided, and longevity among retirees.
-The CalPERS Board of Administration adopts these assumptions after considering the advice of CalPERS actuarial and investment teams and other professionals.
-Each actuarial valuation reflects all prior differences between actual and assumed experience and adjusts the contribution rates as needed.
-This valuation is based on an investment return assumption of 7.0% which was adopted by the board in December 2016.
-Other assumptions used in this report are those recommended in the CalPERS Experience Study and Review of Actuarial Assumptions report from December 2017.
+The CaIPERS Board of Administration (board) adopts these assumptions after considering the advice of CaIPERS actuarial and investment teams and other professionals.
+Each actuarial valuation reflects all prior differences between actual and assumed experience and adjusts the contribution requirements as needed.
+This valuation is based on an investment return assumption of 6.8%, which was adopted by the board in November 2021.
+Other assumptions used in this report are those recommended in the CaIPERS Experience Study and Review of Actuarial Assumptions report from November 2021.